lahm86/Tomb1Main/docs/tr2/README.md

     - **Temple of Xian**: fixed missing death tiles in room 91
     - **Floating Islands**: fixed door 72's position to resolve the invisible wall in front of it
 - improved the animation of Lara's braid
+- improved Lara's individual mesh tinting when in shallow water

 #### Cheats
 - added a fly cheat